pabloinsente/sf_for_beh_ss/docs/notes.md

 ### 3. Use version control systems
 - Optimized for plain text.
 Not that good for tabular data, docx, or PDFs.
 - Bad for "large" files (limited to 100 megabytes per file in GitHub).
-- If files are too large: zip the files (Ok solution).
+- If files are too large: zip the files (OK solution).
 Read data from the web (Better solution)
 - Raw should not change, and therefore, should not require version tracking
 - Keep minimal notes/log of major changes

+## Documentation:
+	- README.md
+  - LICENSE.txt
+	- requirements.txt
+	- to-do.txt

 ### X. Modularization